QuantEcon/lecture-source-py/source/rst/lln_clt.rst

 Moreover, the two trials are independent, so the outcomes "fail then succeed" and "succeed then fail" are just as likely as the outcomes "fail then fail" and "succeed then succeed".

-(If there was positive correlation, say, then "succeed then fail" would be less likely than "succeed then succeed").
+(If there was positive correlation, say, then "succeed then fail" would be less likely than "succeed then succeed")

 Here, already we have the essence of the CLT: addition under independence leads probability mass to pile up in the middle and thin out at the tails.